Business Strategy Hub

 Image Credit: Korbitr [Public domain] | Wikimedia Commons | Tesla Semi

-Tesla’s unique but highly effective management strategy was recently exposed to the public after its employee handbook was leaked.
+Tesla’s unique but highly effective management strategy was exposed after its employee handbook was leaked to the public.
 It revealed the unconventional secrets behind its success.
 Just like its founder, Tesla’s handbook is no-nonsense, direct, and to the point.
 The company hires the smartest and most innovative employees and holds them accountable by setting clear and concise targets.
-[4]

 Tesla’s Weaknesses

-All the internal factors in a company which causes any damage or bounds performance evaluation are identified weaknesses in the SWOT Analysis.
-So, these are some of the shortcomings of Tesla’s organizational structure, which reduce its competitiveness and business growth.
+The SWOT analysis identifies all the internal factors in a company that are underperforming or causing damage.
+These are some of Tesla’s internal shortcomings, which will reduce its competitiveness and business growth.

 1. Manufacturing Complications